windbench/WEMEP/windconditions/windconditions.rst

     Air-sea interaction processes in the marine boundary layer. `© American Meteorological Society <https://journals.ametsoc.org/bams/article/88/3/341/59046/The-Coupled-Boundary-Layers-and-Air-Sea-Transfer>`_.
 Used with permission. :cite:`edson_coupled_2007`

 The NEWA project has produced two benchmarks suitable for the assessment of the coastal-offshore boundary layer.
 The Ferry-Lidar experiment consist on following a ferry-mounted profiling lidar, for a period of 4 months, along a regular route in the Southern Baltic Sea between Kiel (Germany) and Klaipeda (Lithuania).
-The RUNE experiment comprises measurements from 8 lidars and a buoy to measure the evolution of the wind speed along an ~8 km fetch.
+The RUNE experiment comprises measurements from 8 lidars and a buoy to measure the evolution of the wind speed along a ~8 km fetch.

 .. toctree::
    :glob: